 - For more information, contact Nina Cummings, Sexual Violence Prevention Program Director, and Victim Advocate

-The Greek Health & Wellness Initiative (GHWI) is a collaboration between the Skorton Center for Health Initiatives and the Greek community.
-GHWI began in Fall 2012 when fraternity and sorority members approached Cornell Health (formerly Gannett Health Services) as part of a larger campus movement to improve the health & wellness of students.
-The goal of GHWI is to provide chairs (representatives of Greek chapters) with the support and resources necessary to meet each chapter’s unique physical, mental, and emotional health needs.
-Chairs are responsible for:
+The Greek Culture Change Coalition (formerly known as the Greek Health and Wellness Initiative) is a collaboration between the Skorton Center for Health Initiatives and the Greek community.
+GC3 began in Fall 2012 when fraternity and sorority members approached Cornell Health (formerly Gannett Health Services) as part of a larger campus movement to improve the health & well-being of students.
+The goal of GC3 is to provide Greek chapter representatives with the support and resources necessary to meet each chapter’s unique physical, mental, and emotional health needs.
+Chapter representatives are responsible for:

 Quotes from past Health and Wellness Chairs: